my-first-pr/first-timers/README.md

 - I work and go to school.
 - My hobbies include learning to code, learning how to use github, and learning to contribute to open-source projects.

+### Dan E.
+- I'm a high school tech enthusiasist.
+- I currently work on GOLANG.
+- My hobbies include learning and teaching to code, and reading books.

 ### Example Profile
 - I'm an example that you can copy, if you want :)